 - Organization of a “core” scientific team for the proposal.
 The team should include local geohazard data providers, local and international researchers, possibly also end-users of the scientific information and private stakeholders.

 - (discretionary) Preparation of a Memorandum of Understanding to regulate the contribution of in situ data to the Supersite by the core team and future contributors.

-- Preparation of the Supersite/Natural Laboratory proposal, using the template available here, and submission to the GSNL SAC Chair.
+- Preparation of the Supersite/Natural Laboratory proposal, using the template available in the Annex A of this document, and submission to the GSNL SAC Chair.

-- The SAC send out the proposal to at least two reviewers.
+- The SAC sends out the proposal to at least two reviewers.

 - The revision process may last 1-3 months.